 Virtual network integration

-Regardless of the version used, virtual network integration gives your function app access to resources in your virtual network but doesn't grant private site access to your function app from the virtual network.
-Private site access means making your app accessible only from a private network like an Azure virtual network.
-Virtual network integration is only for making outbound calls from your app into your VNet.
+VNet Integration gives your app access to resources in your VNet, but it doesn't grant inbound private access to your app from the VNet.
+Private site access refers to making an app accessible only from a private network, such as from within an Azure virtual network.
+VNet Integration is used only to make outbound calls from your app into your VNet.
 The VNet Integration feature behaves differently when it's used with VNet in the same region and with VNet in other regions.
 The VNet Integration feature has two variations:

-- Supports TCP and UDP
+- Support TCP and UDP.

-- Mounting a drive
+- Mounting a drive.

-- Active Directory integration
+- Active Directory integration.

 Virtual network integration in Azure Functions uses shared infrastructure with App Service web apps.
 To learn more about the two types of virtual network integration, see: